Text Link

 Atypical anorexia nervosa (AAN)

-Similarly to anorexia nervosa, body image distortion is also common in people with atypical anorexia.
+Similar to anorexia nervosa, body image distortion is also common in people with atypical anorexia.
 Individuals may perceive their bodies in a way that varies significantly from their actual bodies.
 This may involve a consistently inaccurate perception of their body size and shape or an inconsistent perception that shifts dramatically even if no actual body changes have occurred.
 A preoccupation with food and calories resulting in rules that restrict intake is common as well.
-AN sufferers may also avoid eating in public.
+AAN sufferers may also avoid eating in public.

 woman looking out window